dancormier/malloriepotaznick.com/src/pages/home/index.md

 ---
 templateKey: home-page
 heroes:
-  heroMain:
   - button:
       text: Book a session
       url: '#'
     heading: Treatment begins with you
     subheading: >-
       There is help.
 Therapy will provide you with the tools to make you the best you.
 Also, there’s other benefits.
 ---